rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Added a fix for damage_p_proc being called for misses if the target is not a critter
 >Added a fix for the double damage effect of Silent Death perk not being applied to critical hits
 >Implemented standard script procedures: combat_is_starting_p_proc (called when a combat starts, but doesn't mean that the critter is in combat) and combat_is_over_p_proc (called when the combat ends)
->Added INTFACEUSE, INTFACELOOT, BARTER and HEROWIN flags to the game mode functions
+>Added INTFACEUSE, INTFACELOOT, BARTER, and HEROWIN flags to the game mode functions
 >Added a new argument to HOOK_COMBATDAMAGE hook script
 >Added an option to prevent the player from running while sneaking without Silent Running perk